 A couple of qualifiers before we start: the below list isn’t in a ranked or definitive order, just alphabetical; it’s just numbered so you can keep track of it.
 In addition, we’re only including one movie per franchise.
 This is also a living list, so we’re adding new horror movies as they release and impress.

 28 Days Later is a remarkable movie for many different reasons.
-It’s one of the first big films to be shot almost entirely digitally, but it also managed the unenviable task of closing down London as well as helping to bring around the new craze of fast-moving zombie-like creatures.
+It’s one of the first big films to be shot almost entirely digitally, but it also managed the unenviable task of closing down London as well as helping to bring about the new craze of fast-moving zombie-like creatures.

 Oh, and it helps that it’s one of the best modern horror movies around, inferior final third and all.